Vegan Certification FAQs

 What is BeVeg?
 Vegan Certification FAQs

-BeVeg, as a law firm, exists to raise the standard for consumer transparency.
+BeVeg, exists to raise the standard for consumer transparency.
 BeVeg requires companies that apply to disclose all ingredients, processes and trade secrets and be subject to audits and lab tests.
 In case you didn’t know, veganism in general, even the word, is not currently carved out in the law.
 Right now, anyone can claim vegan, but the question is, by what standard?
 The word “vegan” is not regulated by any law.
 Attorneys by nature are regulators!
-BeVeg has defined a global vegan standard to keep vegan claims honest and hold vegan claims legally accountable.
-The law-firm-issued BeVeg vegan symbol has global trademark protection, and is now represented on every continent, except Antarctica.
+BeVeg defined a global vegan standard with attorney oversight to keep vegan claims honest and hold vegan claims legally accountable.
+The BeVeg vegan symbol has global trademark protection, and is now represented on every continent, except Antarctica.

 What is Vegan Certification and why is it important?